Vitamin D dosage recommendations can vary depending on several factors, including your age, skin color, medical history, and where you live.

 However, sunlight is the best natural source of vitamin D3.
-The UV rays from sunlight convert cholesterol in your skin into vitamin D3 (1).
+The ultraviolet (UV) rays from sunlight convert cholesterol in your skin into vitamin D3 (

-Summary: There are two main forms of vitamin D in the diet: D2 and D3.
-D3 is twice as effective at raising blood levels of vitamin D, which is linked to a variety of health benefits.
+There are two main forms of vitamin D in the diet, including vitamin D2 and vitamin D3.
+Vitamin D3 is more effective at raising blood levels of vitamin D, which is linked to a variety of health benefits.

-Based on current research, it seems that consuming 1,000–4,000 IU (25–100 mcg) of vitamin D daily should be ideal for most people to reach healthy vitamin D blood levels.
+Though more research is needed, it seems that consuming 1,000–4,000 IU (25–100 mcg) of vitamin D daily should be ideal for most people to reach healthy vitamin D blood levels (

-However, don’t consume more than 4,000 IU of vitamin D without your doctor’s permission.
-It exceeds the safe upper limits of intake and is not linked to more health benefits (12).
+Keep in mind that it’s important not to consume more than 4,000 IU of vitamin D without a doctor’s permission, as it exceeds the safe upper limits of intake and is not linked to additional health benefits (

-Summary: Consuming 400–800 IU (10–20 mcg) of vitamin D should meet the needs of 97–98% of healthy people.
+Consuming 400–800 IU (10–20 mcg) of vitamin D should meet the needs of 97%–98% of healthy people.
 However, several studies show that taking more than this is linked to greater health benefits.

 A vitamin D deficiency can only be discovered through blood tests that measure levels of storage vitamin D, known as 25(OH)D.

-Summary: Blood tests are the only way to know if you are vitamin D deficient.
-Healthy people should aim for blood levels over 20 ng/ml (50 nmol/l).
-Some studies find that a blood level over 30 ng/ml is better for preventing falls, fractures and some cancers.
+Blood tests are the only way to know if you are deficient in vitamin D. Most people should aim for blood levels over 20 ng/mL (50 nmol/L).
+Some studies find that a blood level over 30 ng/mL is better for preventing falls, fractures, and certain types of cancers.

 Getting plenty of sunlight is the best way to increase your blood vitamin D levels.

-If you’re choosing a vitamin D supplement, find one that contains D3 (cholecalciferol).
-It is better at raising your blood levels of vitamin D (6).
+If you’re choosing a vitamin D supplement, be sure to find one that contains D3 (cholecalciferol), as it may be more effective at raising your blood levels of vitamin D (

-Summary: Sunlight is the best source of vitamin D, but many people can’t get enough for various reasons.
-Foods and supplements that are high in vitamin D can help and include cod liver oil, fatty fish, egg yolks and mushrooms.
+Sunlight is the best source of vitamin D, but many people can’t get enough for various reasons.
+Foods and supplements that are high in vitamin D can help and include cod liver oil, fatty fish, egg yolks, and mushrooms.

 There are certain groups of people who need more dietary vitamin D than others.